In no particular order.

 Advance Wars - One of the games that defined the Game Boy Advance in its first year, it's an immensely fun turn-based strategy franchise that just abruptly fell off the map around the time Fire Emblem started to become popular.
 Probably no coincidence, but come on Intelligent Systems, there's still plenty of love for the franchise; bring it back!

 Startropics - I know, I know.
-It's been twenty-five years since the last entry, Nintendo has no interest whatsoever in bringing it back outside of the odd Virtual Console or cloud gaming release, but I can always hope Mike Jones will emerge from the dust and go on another weird adventure with Zelda-inspired gameplay in a relatively modern setting, right?
+It's been twenty-five years since the last entry, Nintendo has no interest whatsoever in bringing it back outside of the odd Virtual Console or cloud gaming release, but I can always hope Mike Jones will emerge from the dust and go on another weird and wacky adventure with Zelda-inspired gameplay in a relatively modern setting, right?